enterprisemodules/ora_profile/documentation/client.md

 ## Stages

-Defining and starting an Oracle database on you system goes through several stages(These are not puppet stages):
+Defining an Oracle client on you system goes through several stages(These are not puppet stages):

 - `packages`         (Install all required packages)
 - `groups_and_users` (Create required groups and users)